FluffoCJ/StatCat/README.md

-# Fetchd - Work in progress system fetch written in rust.
+# StatCat - Work in progress system fetch written in rust.